Dealing With Ant Bites

 1. Someone says or does something that bothers you or an event or circumstance arises that stresses you.

-3. Then your left brain kicks in and tries to make meaning of this hormonal/emotional response.
+3. Then your rational brain kicks in and tries to make meaning of this hormonal/emotional response.
 But the meaning you make will be based on assumptions and colored by your personal history, prejudices, beliefs, and fears, while your feelings were evoked because your brain felt threatened when there was no danger.